dguzenko/newdocs/docs/texts.md

 **Widgetkit**

-Displays an Accordion widget with the text as content.
+Displays a Slideset, Slideshow or Accordion widget with the text as content.

+**qTip**

+Dispays the text by Tooltip or Modal display method.
+Find more details [here](https://www.zoolanders.com/configuration-tips/qtip-options).

+**Widgetkit2**

+Displays a Grid, Grid Stack, Map, Slideshow or Switcher widget with the text as content.

 Customizations
 --------------